AntonNuzhdin/Django-Personal-Blog/README.md

-# Personal-Blog-on-Django
+# School-news-website
-Web application for blogging
 On this web site you can:
-- Act as an author and write your own posts, attach files and formatted text to them
-- Read other bloggers
+- Read school news and keep abreast of the latest events
 # Description:
 While implementing this project were used:
 - Python